On the convergence of the drainage network with branching: Drainage Network with branching

 Following the convergence criteria in Subsection \ref{subsec:browniannetcritter} we will show that conditions (C), (I$_{\mathcal{N}}$), (H) and (U$_{\mathcal{N}}^{'}$) holds for the DNB when $\epsilon_n = \fb n^{-1}$ to prove Theorem \ref{Teo:teoprincipal}.
-We conjecture that $\mathcal{X}^n_{\epsilon_n}$ converges to $\mathcal{N}_{\lambda,b_p}$, but we would need to show that condition (U$_{\mathcal{N}}^{''}$) holds to prove it and we were not able to prove it.
+We conjecture that $\mathcal{X}^n_{\epsilon_n}$ converges to $\mathcal{N}_{\lambda,b_p}$.
+To prove this conjecture we would need to show that condition (U$_{\mathcal{N}}^{''}$) holds, but we were not able to prove it.
+The Spatial $\Lambda$-Fleming-Viot Process dealt with by Etheridge, Freeman and Straulino in \cite{efs} does not exhibit long range dependence, which imposes a technical difficulty to deal with the condition (U$_{\mathcal{N}}^{''}$) in our case.
 In Appendix \ref{subsec:conditionUdiscuss}, we talk about this difficulty and which details remain pending to show the convergence to Brownian Net.